 If you would like to change your online appointment to an in-person session before the appointment begins, simply log in to your appointment on the WC Online scheduler (by clicking the yellow button on MyCLU) and change the appointment to in-person under the "Meet Online?" tab in the appointment window.
 Change the "Yes, schedule online appointment" to "No, meet face-to-face in the Center" option.

-- Remember that the WC Online chat space will open as a separate window on your computer after you click on the "Start or Join Online Session" link.
+- Unblock Pop-Up Windows: Remember that the WC Online chat space will open as a separate window on your computer after you click on the "Start or Join Online Session" link.
 Please make sure that you have not blocked your computer's ability to generate pop-up windows.

-- For phone conversations, consultants cannot provide their personal phone numbers.
+- Phone Conversations: Consultants cannot provide their personal phone numbers.
 For that reason, please call 805-493-3257 to conduct a phone distance learning session.

-- If you prefer not to keep the WC Online chat window open during a Skype or Phone conversation, than simply email your paper draft to email@example.com so that both you and your consultant can work on the draft together.
+- Document Share: If you prefer not to keep the WC Online chat window open during a phone conversation, then simply email your paper draft to email@example.com so that both you and your consultant can work on the draft together.
 Note, choosing this option means that you cannot share a text screen with your consultant and thus feedback may take longer.

-- The consultant will be with you live for the entirety of the session but if the internet goes down, try to restart your page or remain online while the consultant logs back on.
+- Internet Outage: The consultant will be with you live throughout the session but if the internet goes down, try to restart your page or remain online while the consultant logs back on.